Haydnstokes92/CV/README.md

 ## Hobbies

-- Ive played Golf my whole life, although not so frequent as when i was a junior this gives me the escape and fresh air i need to clear my mind and reset
+- I have played Golf my whole life, this gives me the escape and fresh air i need to clear my mind and reset in order to focus on other aspects of my life.
-- In preparation for the my career change into software development i built my own PC with zero pre knowledge what i was doing, a real learning curve for me and now i wont ever buy a pre-buily system again.
+- In preparation for my career change into software development i built my own PC with zero pre knowledge  of what i was about to undertake, a real learning curve for me and somthing that i am extremly proud of, this enabled me to learn how a computer worked for the ground up and has lead to me being able to fix technical issues when they arrise.
-Any cool stuff that makes you a super part of a software development team